oxai/oxai/_posts/2018-12-5-careers_tips_communication.md

 The framework of ‘_Why, how, what_’ gives a natural approach to conveying the purpose of knowledge prior to it’s receipt, improving intake, and has been used to great effect in marketing.
 Check out [this video](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) for more on that!

-I hope you’ve enjoyed this first issue of _Securing Careers in AI_.
-Next month we’ll discuss how you can prepare your technical skills for demonstration.
+I hope you’ve enjoyed this first issue of _Securing Careers in AI_, best of luck in your communications!